Quantum Reduction of Finding Short Code Vectors to the Decoding Problem: Notation and some useful facts

-{\bf Notation.} For $a$ and $b$ integers with $a \leq b$, we denote by $\llbracket a,b \rrbracket$ the set of integers $\{a,a+1,\dots,b\}$.
+{{\bf General Notation.}} For $a$ and $b$ integers with $a \leq b$, we denote by $\ints{a,b}$ the set of integers $\Cbra{a,a+1,\dots,b}$.
+We extend this notation when $a$ and $b$ are not integers to the set of integers in $[a,b]$.
 Vectors are in {\em row notation} and they will be written with bold letters (such as $\ev$).
-Uppercase bold letters are used to denote matrices (such as $\Hm$). $\Sc_t$ is the sphere of radius $t$ around $0$ in $\Fq^n$ (for a metric $|\cdot|$ that will be clear from the context) and $S_t$ is its cardinality. $\poly(n)$ denotes a quantity which is an $\OO{n^a}$ for some constant $a$.
+Uppercase bold letters are used to denote matrices (such as $\Hm$).
+Notation $\Sc_t$ is the sphere of radius $t$ around $0$ in $\Fq^n$ (for a metric $|\cdot|$ that will be clear from the context) and $S_t$ is its cardinality.
+In all this paper, $\poly(n)$ denotes a quantity which is an $\OO{n^a}$ for some constant $a$.

+{{\bf Subspaces and Gaussian binomial coeffient.}} $F \le \Fq^n$ denotes that $F$ is a subspace of $\Fq^n$.
+When $\Em$ is a matrix, we denote its rank by $\abs{\Em}$.

+The following asymptotic expressions will be extremely useful.
+For the rank metric, $S_{\ell}$ is equal to the number of matrices in $\Fq^{m \times n}$ of rank $\ell$.
+From this interpretation we obtain